Before connecting to our WebSocket API, ensure you have the following:

 recent_bars: true

-- Includes up to 15 most recent complete bars with the initial response.recent_bars: false
+(default) - Includes up to 100 most recent complete bars with the initial response.recent_bars: false

-(default) - Only receives new updates as they occur.Example:
+- Only receives a intial bar and new updates as they occur.Example:

 {